 let path = bundle.url(forResource: "filename", withExtension: "json")

-Bundle in Swift package.
+Bundle in the Swift package.
 If you want to read files locally use

 FileManager.
 You can separate code which only runs in Swift package with